aerospike-examples/aerospike-fluent-client-workshop/README.md

     cd external_jars
     ./registerJars.sh
     ```
-4. Building the front end (should be built by default, so only do this step if /spring-server/src/main/resources/static/index.html does not exist)
+4. __OPTIONAL__ Building the front end (should be built by default, so only do this step if /spring-server/src/main/resources/static/index.html does not exist)
     ```bash
     cd website
     npm install
     npm run build
     ```
-5. Install the data: Download the [kaggle fashion dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) and place the contents of the `/images/` and `/styles/` directories under the `/data` directory.

-6. Build the application:
+5. Build the application:
     ```bash
     cd spring-server
     mvn clean package -DskipTests
     ```

-7. Run the application
+6. Run the application
     Once this is done, start the Java application against your database
     ```bash
     java -jar target/retail-demo-spring-1.0.0.jar